bmx-ng/bmx-site/docs/api/brl/brl_polledinput.md

 The polled input module provides an easy way to detect keyboard and mouse input.

-The functions in this module are only available when your program is running in [Graphics](../../brl/brl.graphics/#function-graphicstgraphics-widthheightdepth0hertz60flags0x1y1-) mode.
+The functions in this module are only available when your program is running in [Graphics](../../brl/brl.graphics/#function-graphicstgraphics-widthintheightintdepthint0hertzint60flagslong0xint1yint1-) mode.
 When working on GUI applications, you should use events instead.

 ## Functions

-### `Function AppSuspended()`
+### `Function AppSuspended:Int()`

 Get app suspended state